Hiberly/tech-debt-reading-list/README.md

 A tech debt reading and resources list - to help diagnose, prevent and control tech debt.

-We created this project as we felt that it is almost an inevitability that some level of "tech debt" is encountered in every company, and many projects.
+This list was put together because it is an inevitability that _some_ level of "tech debt" is encountered in every company, and many projects.
 The reason being that to get a feature out, it needs shaping and that involves - rationally - taking shortcuts.

 ## 🏁 Start here